sranger/compgeo/docs/Assignments/Assignment3/readme.txt

 	- class lecture notes

 To Build:
 	- install apache ant and Java8 and make sure both are in path for host system (can be manually set in build/run scripts)
 	- use build.bat (windows) or build.sh (linux)
 To Run:
 	cd runScripts/Assignment3
-	run_assignment3.(bat/sh) <input_file>
+	run_assignment3.(bat/sh) <input_file> [--ui]

 Once computation is complete; the application will allow the user to insert matrix queries as x and y values separated by a space.
 The path through the graph will be printed for the user.

-NOTES: (UPDATE)

-I had a tough time getting the node merging to work correctly.
-The assignment builds and runs but crashes with attempting to insert the third line segment.
-I believe it has something to do with when I go to insert either nodes that need to be merged or the merged nodes after-the-fact.
-Either I'm creating the map hierarchy wrong or I'm updating the trapezoid neighbors incorrectly.

-I've created a file, diagram.png, with the trapezoid graph that the system outputs before crashing and there do seem to be issues.
-If I end it after inserting the first segment, the map is correct.
-It also looks correct after the second segment (if I remember correctly) but after the third, it requires some trapezoids to be merged and it has trouble.
-However, the map.png is what the map should have looked like had it worked correctly.
-The matrix.pdf is the output of the application before crashing with the row/column sums added and color-coded.
-If you run the application, the main program directory will contain an "assignment3.csv" with the actual output file.
+If the --ui flag is given (affter the input file), a JFrame will be displayed containing the resulting trapezoidal map.

+The adjacency graph will be outputted as assignment3.csv file at the end of the initial map construction.
+This can be found in the directory the assignment was run from.

+The adjacency graph is located in the directory along with this readme as adjacencyGraph.ods (LibreOffice) or adjacencyGraph.pdf (Acrobat).
+The trapezoidal map can be seen in map.png; also in this directory.

+The labels are in a base-0 system (instead of starting at 1 like your example) and the leaf nodes were not compacted once merged nodes were removed so they are not explicitly linear.
+However, the labels in the adjacency graph and the trapezoidal map do match.